-XTB standard account holders can look forward to market execution and trading in more than 1500 instruments across the board.
-These include forex pairs, commodities, indices, shares, and ETFs CFDs trading.
+XTB standard account holders can look forward to market execution and trading in more than 5200 instruments across the board.
+These include forex pairs, commodities, indices, shares, ETFs, and Cryptos CFDs trading.
 An extensive range of options to suit all trading needs.

-Two trading platforms are accessible when trading with XTB.
-These are the popular and reliable MT4 as well as xStation5 which is proprietary to XTB.
+Only one trading platform is accessible when trading with XTB.
+This is the xStation5 which is proprietary to XTB.
 Trading is also free of any fees for the most part around the world.
 Great news for you and other traders!

 Standard Account Leverage